 Can the morning-after pill cause an abortion?

-Taking Plan B One-Step® after fertilization may prevent the newly formed life from settling into the uterus and continuing to grow, which some consider a form of early abortion.
+Taking Plan B One-Step® after fertilization may prevent the newly formed life from settling into the uterus and continuing to grow, a form of early abortion.

 What are the side effects and risks?